 Integrate an inventory system

 1. A current asset account to record stock on hand is necessary.
-To add this account go to Settings > Chart of Accounts > Add Account.
+Do NOT choose an account type of ‘INVENTORY’ – this is a special system account type for Xero inventory functionality.
+To add this account use the Accounts endpoint.
 Consider having more than one stock asset account if you want to distinguish between different stock lines on your balance sheet.

 3. If we are selling products then typically we want to show our Sales less Cost of Goods sold on our Profit and Loss report.
 Xero provides great flexibility with reporting layouts so we can easily adjust the default layout of our Profit and Loss report to move the cost of goods sold expense up to be included in the Gross Profit calculation.